-California Health and Safety Code Section 116033 requires that anyone providing aquatics instruction, including, but not limited to, swimming, water safety, water contact activities, and competitive aquatic sports at a public swimming pool shall possess current certificates from an American Red Cross, YMCA of the U.S.A. lifeguard training program, or have equivalent qualifications.
-In addition, these persons shall be certified in standard first aid and cardiopulmonary resuscitation.
+California Health and Safety Code Section 116033 requires that anyone “providing aquatic instruction, including, but not limited to, swimming instruction, water safety instruction, water contact activities, and competitive aquatic sports, at a public swimming pool shall possess current certificates from an American Red Cross or YMCA of the U.S.A. lifeguard training program, or have equivalent qualifications…In addition, these persons shall be certified in standard first aid and cardiopulmonary resuscitation."

-EC Section 49066 states that a student's grade cannot be adversely affected if the failure to wear appropriate apparel arises from circumstances beyond the control of the student.
+EC Section 49066(c) states that a student's grade cannot be adversely affected if the failure to wear appropriate apparel arises from circumstances beyond the control of the student.

 - Must a district provide locker room facilities for student use?